zaiisao/Documentation/en/Voice/billing_rtc.md

 <div class="alert note">
 	<ul>
 		<li>Agora gives each Agora account 10,000 charge-free minutes each month.
 For more information on the deduction sequence and applicable products, see<a href="https://docs.agora.io/en/faq/billing_free"> Agora's free-of-charge policy for the first 10,000 minutes</a>.</li>
+		<li>Once a user joins an RTC channel from apps integrated with the Agora RTC SDK, the user subscribes to the audio and video streams sent by all other users in the channel by default, giving rise to usage and cost.
+The Agora RTC SDK includes the Agora Voice or Video SDK for native platforms and third-party frameworks.</li>
 		<li>If your scenario involves the RTMP converter, expect additional transcoding charges.</li>
 	</ul>
 </div>